symbol/symbol-docs/source/guides/restriction/restricting-mosaics-transfers.rst

         :start-after:  /* start block 01 */
         :end-before: /* end block 01 */

 2. Now, you can announce the transactions to the network.
 To do so, try to announce both transactions together using an :doc:`aggregate transaction <../../concepts/aggregate-transaction>`.
-Remember that you will have to announce the transactions from the mosaic's owner account.
+Remember that you will have to announce the transactions from the mosaic's creator account.

 .. example-code::